shellyasia/www/en/index.md

       'meta',
       {
         property: 'og:description',
-        content: 'Shelly Smart Home (Shenzhen) Co., Ltd. (referred to as "Shelly Smart Home") was established on March 9, 2021, and is a Chinese subsidiary of Shelly Group focused on providing comprehensive IoT services.
-Headquartered in Shenzhen, the company covers supply chain management, IT technical support, e-commerce retail and wholesale, and self-branded website operations in the smart home and building automation sectors.', },
+        content: 'Shelly Smart Home (Shenzhen) Co., Ltd. (abbreviated as "Shelly Smart Home") was established on March 9, 2021, and is a Chinese subsidiary of Shelly Group focused on integrated IoT services.
+The company is headquartered in Shenzhen, with business covering supply chain management, IT technical support, e-commerce retail and wholesale, and self-owned brand website operations in the fields of smart home and building automation', },
     ]
 layout: home
 hero:
   name: Shelly Smart Home
-  text: One Call Away, Smarter Home Living
+  text: Voice control, smarter life more convenient
-  tagline: A brand under Shelly Smart Home (Shenzhen) Co., Ltd. The parent company is German-listed Shelly Group.
+  tagline: Brand under Shelly Smart Home (Shenzhen) Co., Ltd. Parent company is the German listed company Shelly Group.
   image:
     src: /images/hero.webp
     alt: 'shelly group products example'